-The Emirate has made significant efforts in recent years to attract high volumes of foreign businesses and tourists.
-Its economy is also dependent, to an extent, on expatriate labour.
-These factors make it potentially more vulnerable should regional instability increase or foreign militants commence operations in the Emirate.
+Ras Al Khaimah has made efforts in recent years to increase volumes of foreign investment and tourism.
+Its economy is also dependent, to a large extent, on expatriate labour.
+These factors make it potentially more vulnerable should there be a deterioration in local political stability for any reason, if it were to lead the RAK Government to tighten controls on the flow of labour or capital and if it were to make Ras Al Khaimah a less attractive destination for businesses and individuals.